TiddlySpace/tiddlywebplugins.jsondispatcher/README.md

 `make install` installs the plugin as a package on your system (you may need sudo for this.)

-More to follow.
+## Configuration for TiddlySpace

+Edit `tiddlywebconfig.py` to include the following config:

+    'use_dispatcher': True,
+    'beanstalk_listeners': ['tiddlywebplugins.jsondispatcher']

+The plugin is registered as a beanstalk listener as that is where it receives incoming tiddler data from.

+For more details on usage run:

+    pydoc tiddlywebplugins/jsondispatcher.py

 # Credits

-@cdent is the original author of jsondispatcher.py.
+@cdent is the original author of `jsondispatcher.py`.
 I've just packaged it up a bit.

 # See Also